- Scarlett 3rd Generation 4i4, 8i6, 18i8, 18i20

 - Install the latest version of Focusrite Control from here.

-- Follow the steps in this article to enable access to different pairs of inputs in non-ASIO apps
+Important: Before going through the method below, follow the steps in this article to enable access to different pairs of inputs in non-ASIO apps

 1. To start, open Focusrite Control and then go to File > Restore Factory Defaults.
 Your screen should look like the screenshot below.